Betfair punter cashes out huge sum on £5 acca ahead of Envoi Allen bid

 Hello Youmzain was another Royal Ascot winner for the punter and his long-range fancies Shishkin and Bob Olinger cruised to glory in the Sporting Life Arkle and Ballymore Novices' Hurdle, respectively, earlier this week.

-The Betfair customer was sitting on a mammoth payout for just a £5 bet but, after long deliberation, revealed on social media he'd decided to activate a partial 'cash out' meaning he banks £250,000, but will profit by an additional £50,000 should his beloved Envoi Allen be victorious in today's Marsh Novices' Chase at the Festival (1.20).
+The Betfair customer was sitting on a mammoth payout for just a £5 bet but, after long deliberation, revealed on social media he'd decided to activate a partial 'cash out'.

+Envoi Allen took an early fall in a race eventually won by Chantry House meaning he would have won precisely nothing had he let the bet ride.

 "The offer sees Paul receive £250k if anything other than Envoi Allen wins the Marsh Novices' Chase and an additional £50k should Envoi Allan win.
 Giving him a total of £300k and fulfilling his wish of being able to cheer home Envoi Allen with gusto."